MicrosoftDocs/openapi-docs/OpenAPI/kiota/tutorials/typescript-azure.md

 ## Add dependencies

 Before you can compile and run the generated API client, you need to make sure the generated source files are part of a project with the required dependencies.
 Your project must have a reference to the [bundle package](https://github.com/microsoft/kiota-typescript).
-For more information about kiota dependencies, refer to [the dependencies documentation](../dependencies.md).
+For more information about Kiota dependencies, see [the dependencies documentation](../dependencies.md).

 Run the following commands to get the required dependencies.